Written by Emily Vondrak, Global Ambassador and Masters student. Hult Boston Class of 2017.

 Boston was at the heart of the American Revolution.
 From the Battle of Bunker Hill, which you can see from the Hult Campus, to the Boston Tea Party and Freedom Trail, there are plenty of cool historical places to see and learn about American History.

-3. Food and beer
+3. Food Culture

 “Being one of the most international cities in the country means Boston has a HUGE variety of amazing food.”